-Strong, contrasting colours
+Strong, contrasting colors

 A lot of mats will be based on black and white as babies learn to recognize these very early.
-Other mats, however, will use a wider variety of colours.
+Other mats, however, will use a wider variety of colors.
 Either approach is fine just as long as there’s plenty of contrast.
 Ideally, there will be some patterns and/or shapes in there as well for extra visual stimulation.

 Babies learn to recognize faces very quickly and just love looking at them.
 Providing them with a mirror is a great way to keep them engaged and happy.

 Even if you just have a mat, not a gym, it’s handy to have at least some toys.
 Ideally, you’ll have some loose toys on the mat (although you could just use toys from around the house) plus some toys dangling from a bar for your baby to grab.

 It’s useful if you can detach the provided toys and use them elsewhere and it’s even better if you can swap out toys to create variety, especially as your baby develops.